Skip to main content

 What is Contract

 The contract is a document created by the consumers to list the required functionalities that are used by the consumers.
-Therefore the contract should be created by the consumer for every change in the requirements then it should be shared with the providers to follow the up-to-date contracts.
+Therefore, the consumer should create a contract for every change in the requirements then, it should be shared with the providers to follow the up-to-date contracts.

 What is Contract Testing

-Contract testing is testing the integrations of the applications in isolation so is an alternative to integration testing with some extra benefits.
-Contract testing has a very important role in the software development lifecycle as a good replacement for integration testing.
+Contract testing is testing the integrations of the applications in isolation so is complimentary to integration testing with some extra benefits.
+Contract testing has a very important role in the software development lifecycle as a good approach to making the integration testing shift left.
 The contract is a document created by the consumers to list the required functionalities that are used by the consumers.
 Therefore the contract should be created by the consumer for every change in the requirements then it should be shared with the providers to follow the up-to-date contracts.

 There is a misunderstanding about the contract test is rewriting the unit tests against a mock service.
 But in reality, it is not as simple as this definition since it is bi-directional and it checks the requirement as well as the implementation in build time.
 The following image also shows where is the contract test in the test matrix.
 The contract test is basically non-functional testing at the integration level.
 It is non-functional because we are not aiming to check logic or consumer flows, and also it is checking the integration of the services/APIs so it is an integration level testing.